 - PicMed ensures a very quick turnaround time on the completion of your form I-693.

-- PicMed provides the accurate completion of the I-693 form for patients to make sure their status change process is smooth and quick.
+- PicMed provides the accurate completion of the I-693 form for patients to make sure their status change process is smooth.

-- PicMed personnel speak several languages including Spanish.
+- PicMed personnel speak several languages into make the process simpler.

-PicMed is approved to provide immigration physicals at our Tulsa , Oklahoma City, and Norman locations and have two experienced Civil Surgeons available on staff.
+PicMed is approved to provide immigration physicals at our Tulsa , Oklahoma City, and Norman locations and has three experienced Civil Surgeons available on staff.

 For more information regarding the process and pricing of this service, please contact us at either firstname.lastname@example.org or (844) 474-2633.